Updated: March 2023

-- After receiving notice from the Permit Holder/Department a Radiation Protection Officer (RPO) will visit the laboratory.
-The RPO will audit all of the above and complete the “Laboratory Decommissioning Report.”
+- After receiving notice from the Permit Holder/Department a Health and Safety Officer (HSO) will visit the laboratory.
+The HSO will audit all of the above and complete the “Laboratory Decommissioning Report.”

-- The RPO will submit a report to the Mgr, RPS who will approve the Permit revision and/or archive the Permit.
+- The HSO will submit a report to the Designated Radiation Safety Officer, who will approve the Permit revision and/or archive the Permit.

 - All of the related paperwork will be filed and stored for three years by the RPS.